 I studied Music Composition and Music Business at the University of Georgia ('17).
-While there, I produced and engineered albums, live sessions, and concerts of local musicians and professional ensembles.
-I am well-versed in music theory, history, and aural skills.
-I also have absolute pitch/perfect pitch.
-I am also a big fan of film scoring, and have scored a few short films.
+While there, I produced and engineered albums, live sessions, and concerts of numerous artists and professional ensembles.
+I have also created YouTube covers with hundreds of thousands of views.
+I am well-trained in music theory, history, and aural skills.
+I have perfect pitch, which is a great asset to my productions.
+I am an also an avid film composer, as I love the genre and have scored a few short films.
 I would love to work with you!

-Click the 'Contact' above to get in touch.
-Looking forward to hearing from you.
+I'd love to hear about your project.
+Click the 'Contact' button above to get in touch.

 Interview with Corin Rogers